stolostron/multicluster-observability-operator/docs/MoreAboutPersistentStorage.md

     statefulSetStorageClass: gp2
 ```

-Considering the information from the API, this can result in wasted space.
-You can now update the following parameters individually in `observability.open-cluster-management.io/v1beta2`.
-View the following parameters that can be updated:
+In the `observability.open-cluster-management.io/v1beta1` API, one fixed size is used for all of the stateful sets, which can result in wasted space.
+You can now update the stateful sets individually in the `observability.open-cluster-management.io/v1beta2` API, as shown in the following example:

 ```
     //defaults shown below